r-c-f/waynergy/README.md

 		EBSY (client already exists with our name) errors are fatal
 	--fatal-timeout:
 		timeouts are fatal
 ```

+For each option that is also present in the configuration file, the applicable
+name is given in `[]`.

 Also note that `SIGUSR1` triggers re-execution.
 Useful until proper reconnect
 procedures exist.